 The Condominium Property Act and the Illinois forcible entry and detainer statute (735 ILCS 5/901, et seq.) establish the process for a condominium board to deal with a unit owner’s failure to meet his or her obligations.
-If a unit owner fails to make a timely payment of an assessment, the amount due is considered a lien on the unit owner’s interest in the property, upon which the board can foreclose.
+Suppose a unit owner fails to make timely payment of an assessment.
+In that case, the amount due is considered a lien on the unit owner’s interest in the property, upon which the board can foreclose.
 This means that the board of members can initiate an eviction action if the owner fails to pay an assessment when due.

 One of the most common types of disputes between a condominium owner and a condominium board is an allegation that the board’s actions have violated the declaration, the bylaws, or the rules and regulations.
-This type of dispute claims that the board failed to give proper notice of a potential action or a vote prior to acting, that the board failed to follow the procedures to obtain a necessary vote prior to taking action, or that the board took an action that violates the rules set forth in the defining documents.
+This type of dispute claims that the board failed to give proper notice of potential action or a vote before acting, that the board failed to follow the procedures to obtain a necessary vote before taking action, or that the board took an action that violates the rules outlined in the defining documents.

 A common defense to claims that the board breached the governing document is the “business judgement defense.”
-Courts will not penalize boards or board members for exercising their business judgment in interpreting or acting on the government documents if the board’s action was reasonable.
+If the board’s action was reasonable, courts would not penalize boards or board members for exercising their business judgment in interpreting or acting on the government documents.
 Another defense is reasonable reliance by the board on the board’s attorney’s recommendations.

 While the board itself can be held liable for a negligent breach of fiduciary, the individual members of the board cannot be held liable for a negligent breach of fiduciary duty.
-The condominium declaration may limit the fiduciary duty for which the board is responsible, for example a breach of the duty may be limited to willful misconduct.
+The condominium declaration may limit the fiduciary duty for which the board is responsible.
+For example, a breach of duty may be limited to willful misconduct.
 Examples of breach of fiduciary duty claims that have been upheld are claims against directors who violate the bylaws and against boards who fail to make requested financial records available to owners.

-One specific situation has become particularly relevant in recent years: condominium associations can prohibit leasing of units by board action or by a vote of the membership.
-If the restriction is passed by a vote of the membership, it is presumed to be valid and will not be overturned by a court unless the restriction is shown to be arbitrary, against public policy, or violative of some fundamental constitutional right.
+One specific situation has become particularly relevant in recent years: condominium associations can prohibit the leasing of units by board action or by a vote of the membership.
+If the restriction is passed by a vote of the membership, it is presumed to be valid.
+A court will not overturn it unless the restriction is shown to be arbitrary, against public policy, or violative of some fundamental constitutional right.

-On the other hand, if the restriction is passed by the board without a general membership vote, or if the board has some discretion in enforcing the restriction, courts will only uphold the restriction if it is affirmatively shown to be reasonable in its purpose and application.
+On the other hand, if the board passes the restriction without a general membership vote, or if the board has some discretion in enforcing the restriction, courts will only uphold the restriction if it is affirmatively shown to be reasonable in its purpose and application.